i-himanshu29/React-ChaiAurCode/11reduxtoolkittodo/src/concept.md

 It is independent library.
 Better version of flux.
 Single source of truth(SSOT) means ek hi store hona chahiye.
 It should be read only.
-You should modify/mutate your state.
+You should never modify/mutate your state.

 Store me changes functon ke through hona chahiye, directly nhi hona chahiye or we say 'reducer'.
 Functionality reducer ke through hi jaani chahiye.